info@nswstoma.org.au | 1300 678 669

 Carol Quast

-Carol Quast joined the NSW Stoma Limited’s Board in 2016 and served as chair 2019-2020.
-An educator by profession, Carol has worked as teacher both in Australia and England; as a Tertiary Advisor to trainee teachers at UTS and as a lecturer and tertiary adviser at Goldsmiths & Southbank University UK.
-Carol held the Board position of Chairperson at a large comprehensive boy’s high school in England for five years.
+Carol Quast joined the NSW Stoma Limited’s board in 2016 and served as chair in 2019-2020.
+An educator by profession, Carol has worked as teacher both in Australia and England, as a tertiary advisor to trainee teachers at UTS, and as a lecturer and tertiary adviser at Goldsmiths & Southbank University UK.
+Carol held the board position of Chairperson at a large comprehensive boy’s high school in England for five years.
 Since 2016, Carol has been running creative writing workshops for Story Factory, Sydney.
 Carol plays a major role in our Member Information and Education Days.

 Director